selsamman/amorphic-docs/_posts/2014-01-01-intro-setup-1.md

 * **compressSession** if set to true session data is compressd before being serialized.
 This makes storage smaller but adds time to each server call
 * **compressXHR** if set to true the server responses are compressed
 * **sourceMode** Whether source files are to minified 'prod' or left as is 'debug'

-Anything you specify in config.json can also be specified as a starting parameter to node.js

-In addition there is a configuration file for each application in the app directory which contains:
+* **templateMode** When set to 'auto' templates are defined in a fashion where circular references are handles automatically.
 * **port** - the port you want to listen on
 * **sessionSeconds** - how long before a session expires (in seconds)
 * **objectCacheSeconds** - how long to keep your objects cached
 * **sessionSecret** - a random string for hashing sessions
 * **applications** - list your applications and their root directories here
 * **application** - the default application

+Anything you specify in config.json can also be specified as a starting parameter to node.js

 Example: